Antam Sanskar

-Sikh practices around death

 Cremation is the preferred method of disposal, although if it is not possible any other methods or if the person willed to be buried then burial or submergence at sea are acceptable.
-As there is no grave a memorial to the dead or gravestone, etc. is not allowed, because the body is considered to be only the shell, the person's soul was their real essence.
+A memorial to the dead, gravestone, mausoleum etc. is not allowed, because the body is considered to be only the shell, the person's soul was their real essence.

 Before death

 At a Sikh's death-bed, relatives and friends should read Sukhmani Sahib, the Prayer of Peace, composed by the fifth Guru Arjan Dev, or simply recite "Waheguru" to console themselves and the dying person.
 When a death occurs, they should exclaim "Waheguru, Waheguru, Waheguru" (the Wonderful Lord).

 If the death occurs in a hospital, the body is taken to the funeral parlor or home before the funeral.
-In preparation for cremation (usually the day before or day of the cremation), the body is first washed while those present recite the Gurmantar Waheguru or Mool Mantar.
+In preparation for cremation (usually the day before or day of the cremation), the body is first wāed while those present recite the Gurmantar Waheguru or Mool Mantar.
 Then the body is dressed with clean clothes complete with the Five Ks (in the case of Amritdhari Sikhs).

-The day of the cremation
+Funeral

+The funeral of a deceased Sikh should take place quickly, usually in the afternoon if the death happened in the morning or on the day after.
+Prayers occur during the funerary ceremony and thus, those in-attendance must cover their heard.
+Of the two prayers that are always performed at Sikh funerals, the first prayer is the Ardās whilst the second prayer performed is the Kirtan Sohila.
+The Ardās, a supplicatory prayer, is performed to mark the beginning and end of major life milestones in Sikhism, such as a birth, marriage, or death, and it is performed to assist grieving individuals to move on and accept the passing by instilling strength in them.
+The Kirtan Sohila is performed to remind all to accept death as the ultimate truth.
+Sikh funerals tend to be public events (unless the mourning family specifies otherwise).
+Thus, the family, relatives, friends, acquaintances, and others are usually welcomed to attend.

+Whilst there is no outright religious rule regarding clothing colour, Sikhs traditionally wear white at-funerals.
+Some diasporic Sikhs, such as in North America, have adopted the Western custom of wearing black at funerals.